get-woke/woke/README.md

 A set of default rules is provided in [`pkg/rule/default.go`](https://github.com/get-woke/woke/blob/main/pkg/rule/default.go).

+Configure your custom rules config in `.woke.yaml` or `.woke.yml`, `woke` will pick up one of these files in the cwd of where you run `woke` from.
+This file will be picked up automatically up your customizations automatically!

 See [example.yaml](https://github.com/get-woke/woke/blob/example.yaml) for an example of adding custom rules.
-You can supply your own rules with `-c path/to/rules.yaml`
+You can also supply your own rules with `-c path/to/rules.yaml` if you want to handle different rulesets.

 The syntax for rules is very basic.
 You just need a name, a list of terms to match that violate the rule, and a list of alternative suggestions.